chaorrupted/maze-game-in-python/README.md

 kindly ask the nearest terminal to `python maze.py` and you're good to go.

+In this branch, controls are WASD instead of the superior HJKL to appeal to the normies.

 ## ~~recommended that you~~

 ~~Resize your window as such: https://eksiup.com/671797cbb595~~